Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 Azure Service Bus queues and topic subscriptions provide a secondary sub-queue, called a dead-letter queue (DLQ).
 The dead-letter queue doesn't need to be explicitly created and can't be deleted or otherwise managed independent of the main entity.
-For session enabled or non-session queue or topic subscriptions, the dead-letter receiver can be created same way as shown below.
+For session enabled or non-session queue or topic subscriptions, the dead-letter receiver can be created the same way as shown below.
 Learn more about dead-letter queue [here][dead-letter-queue].

 <!-- embedme ./src/samples/java/com/azure/messaging/servicebus/ReadmeSamples.java#L200-L206 -->
 ```java